West Coast Region: Geography

-The land is very scenic, with wild coastlines, mountains and a very high proportion of native bush, much of it native temperate rain forest.
+The land has wild coastlines, mountains and a very high proportion of native bush, much of it native temperate rain forest.
 It is the only part of New Zealand where significant tracts of lowland forest remain: elsewhere, for instance on the Canterbury Plains and in the Firth of Thames, they have been almost completely destroyed for settlement and agriculture.

 Scenic areas include the Haast Pass, Fox and Franz Josef Glaciers, Hokitika Gorge, Lake Brunner, the Pancake Rocks at Punakaiki, the Oparara Arches and the Heaphy Track.

 The region has very high rainfall due to the prevailing northwesterly wind pattern and the location of the Southern Alps, which give rise to heavy orographic precipitation.
 The rain shadow effect is responsible for the relatively arid climate of the Canterbury Plains on the other side of the Southern Alps.

 History

 The region is home to Ngāi Tahu, who value it for the greenstone (pounamu) found there in abundance.

 The region was only occasionally visited by Europeans until the discovery of gold near the Taramakau River in 1864 by two Māori, Ihaia Tainui and Haimona Taukau.
 By the end of the year there were an estimated 1800 prospectors, many of them around the Hokitika area, which in 1866 was briefly the most populous settlement in New Zealand.

 The region was divided between Nelson Province and Canterbury Province from 1853: in 1873 the Canterbury portion of the region formed its own province, the Westland Province, until the abolition of the provincial system in 1876.

-The West Coast Gold Rush between 1864 and 1867 created numerous gold rush towns such as Okarito, which at one time was the largest town on the West Coast but quickly almost vanished as miners moved on.
+The West Coast gold rush between 1864 and 1867 created numerous gold rush towns such as Ōkārito, which at one time was the largest town on the West Coast but quickly almost vanished as miners moved on.
 After that time, the population dwindled, but the main towns that still exist had become established.

 Following greenstone and gold, the next valuable mineral was coal.
 Discovered near the Buller River in the mid-1840s, mining began in earnest during the 1860s.
 By the 1880s coal had become the region's main industry, with mines throughout the northern half of the region, especially around Westport.
 Many of these continued in operation until the mid-20th century, and several survive.
+In the 1950s there was a brief uranium rush after radioactive minerals were found in the Buller Gorge in 1955, but the deposits were not found to be commercially viable.

 Timber has also long been a major industry, although in recent years there has been an uneasy balance between forestry for wood and forestry for conservation.
 Much of the region is public land administered by the Department of Conservation and the region has some of the best remaining stands of native forest, along with a wealth of rare wildlife.
 Ecotourism is now an important industry, and this goes hand in hand with the conservation efforts.